osp/osp.tools.visualculture/README.txt

 Troubleshooting
 ===============

+- On Ubuntu, with Ruby 1.8 you can get errors like:
+Invalid gemspec in [/path/to/gemspec/tilt-1.3.3.gemspec]: invalid date format in specification: "2011-08-25 00:00:00.000000000Z"
+You need to update gem, as such:

+$ sudo gem install rubygems-update
+$ sudo update_rubygems

 - If you run into any errors relating to 'lib.so' missing, the solution is to edit `/usr/lib/ruby/gems/1.9.1/gems/rubypython-0.5.3/lib/rubypython/pythonexec.rb`.
 Find where @library is assigned and set it manually rather than relying on the `find_python_lib` method.
 On ArchLinux, this means `@library = "/usr/lib/libpython2.7.so`.
 You can also set `@python = "python2"` to remove any further doubts.